Five Night's at Freddy's AR: Special Delivery

 Team Size: 34 people

-• Write and edit GDD's in Confluence for our games system and content.
+• Write and edit GDD's in Confluence for our games features and content

 The Dark Circus DLC

 The Dark Circus DLC was the most ambitious and largest piece of content created in FNAF AR to date.